MA Visual Anthropology / Course details

 The Granada Centre's teaching and research continues to set the standard of excellence in the social sciences as well as arts.
 This was formally recognised by the ESRC (Economic and Social Research Council), and by the AHRC, awarding the master's course the status of a professional preparation masters, something awarded to no other visual anthropology course in the UK.

 It extends beyond the conventional 12 months because of the additional time required for completing the audio-visual work.
-Editing the final film and media work is staggered over a 6 week period, from late-August to the beginning of October.
-If you need to complete the course within a 12-month period, you can apply beforehand therefore, appropriate arrangements can be put in place.
+Editing the final film and media work takes place in September and final dissertation submission date is at the beginning of October.
+If you need to complete the course within a 12-month period, you can apply beforehand, so that appropriate arrangements can be put in place.

 Teaching and learning